Select Page

 History

 Japan invaded and occupied Malaya and Borneo during the Second World War.
-After Japan’s defeat in 1945, the British proposed to form a Malayan Union to integrate all Malayan territories except Singapore, an act that would undermine state autonomy.
-Malay nationalism began to rise.
-People protested against the proposal.
+After Japan’s defeat in 1945, the British proposed forming a Malayan Union to integrate all Malayan territories except Singapore, an act that would undermine state autonomy.
+Malay nationalism began to rise, and people protested against the proposal.
 This resulted in the formation of the Federation of Malaya in 1948.
-This triggered the discontent of the impoverished Chinese population, who then began a guerrilla insurgency known as the Malayan Emergency that lasted 12 years.
-On 31 August 1957, the Federation of Malaya finally achieved independence.
-Tunkun Adbul Rahman, the head of the United Malays National Organization (UMNO) became the first prime minister of independent Malaya.
-In 1961, elections were held in Borneo, Sarawak, and Singapore, all of which accepted merging with the new federation called Malaysia.
-On 16 September 1963, the Federation of Malaysia was established.
-In 1965, Singapore separated from Malaysia to become an independent republic due to its predominant Chinese demographics.
+The political and economic tensions of the period contributed to a guerrilla insurgency known as the Malayan Emergency, which lasted 12 years.
+On 31 August 1957, the Federation of Malaya achieved independence.
+Tunku Abdul Rahman, head of the United Malays National Organisation (UMNO), became the first prime minister of independent Malaya.

 Key Dates